jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/what-does-a-devsecops-engineer-do/index.md

 ## How to become a DevSecOps engineer

-Whether you wish to become one or just want to know what credentials you should look for in someone's resumé, some sites report the degrees that DevSecOps engineers often hold.
+If you wish to become one
+or just want to know
+what credentials you should look for in someone's resumé, some sites report the degrees that DevSecOps engineers often hold.